 If you’re thinking about betting on the Texans this year, consider these key stats:

 In 2019 the Texans look to continue dominating the AFC South division and will definitely be striving for the first conference championship in franchise history.
-With Watson, Hopkins, and Watt still among the league’s best, the Texans are actually a legitimate Super Bowl contender heading into 2019.
+With Watson, Hopkins, and Watt still among the league’s best, the Texans are actually a legitimate Super Bowl contender.

 For local fans of the Texans who want to make legal bets, things are still looking bleak.